thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

       ![]({{ site.baseurl }}/images/gcp-10-additional-disks.png "Additional data storage disks")

+8. (For use with GCS only) In the Identity and API access section, make sure Service account is set to **Compute Engine default service account**, and under Access scopes, select **Set access for each API**.

+9. (For use with GCS only) Scroll down to the Storage setting, and set it to one of the following options:
+   - To use Google Cloud Storage (GCS) as persistent storage for your instance, select **Read Write**.
+   - To only use GCS to load data into ThoughtSpot, select **Read Only**.

-8. Customize the network settings as needed, preferably use your default VPC settings.
+10. Customize the network settings as needed, preferably use your default VPC settings.

-9. Repeat these steps to create the necessary number of such VMs.
+11. Repeat these steps to create the necessary number of such VMs.

 ## Prepare the VMs (ThoughtSpot Systems Reliability Team)